3 Reasons to Do a Workplace Discrimination Investigation

 - Discrimination against women (pregnant or not) and/or employees with families.

 From a purely logistical standpoint, a workplace discrimination investigation allows you to document your company’s dedication to preventing discrimination and discovering discrimination if it occurred.
-If there are instances of discrimination and/or harassment, the investigation should detail your awareness and response to the problems.
+In addition, if there are instances of discrimination and/or harassment, the investigation should detail your awareness and response to the problems.

 On average, settling a discrimination lawsuit outside of court will cost your business about $40,000.
 In more than half (67 percent) of the discrimination cases taken to court, the judge rules in the plaintiff’s favor.

-In terms of risk management, you do not want your company under the scrutiny of the law for issues of discrimination.
-If you are called to court, you want plenty of evidence supporting your efforts to discover the truth as to what may or may not happen and prove you are committed to a workplace free of discrimination.
+In terms of risk management, you do not want your company under the scrutiny of the law for discrimination issues.
+However, if you are called to court, you want plenty of evidence supporting your efforts to discover the truth about what may or may not happen and prove you are committed to a workplace free of discrimination.
 There are hefty fines and powerful negative consequences for companies that brush off legal responsibilities to protect their employees.

 Showcase your commitment to ending discrimination within your company with remedial actions for victims.
 Indicate that incidents like those potentially discovered in your investigation will not be taken lightly or repeated in the future.